 Looking for specific information about the program calendar, accommodations, academics, activities, guest speakers and other program details?

 Step 1Apply online.
-Your application will include a Letter of Recommendation, one 500-word admissions essay, and one 200-word response.
-There is a $10 application fee
+Your application will include a Letter of Recommendation from a teacher or mentor and two short (500 words or less) responses to open-ended questions about sustainability.
+There is a $10 application fee.

 Step 2Admissions decision, based principally on the applicant's ability to demonstrate interest in sustainability issues and to contribute positively to our community of students.
 Students and parents are notified via email and provided enrollment instructions.
 This is also a good time for parents to be in contact with our office to review any questions about the program.